A Scaffolded GenAI Lab in Early Undergraduate CS: A Mixed-Methods, Multi-Course Evaluation: Results

 \subsection{Additional Descriptive Results}

 In this subsection, we present several supportive (non-paired) observations that illuminate broader student behavior and attitudes.
 The first of these was the perception survey question, \textit{``In general, how open are you to GenAI being allowed in a collegiate class?''} As seen in \Cref{fig:open_to_genai_being_allowed}, 89.05\% of students are neutral or open to GenAI being allowed in a collegiate class, with 58.97\% being open to it.
-As discussed in \Cref{sec:results:qual_analysis}, the focus groups showed a highly nuanced and wide array of perspectives from undergraduate students as a whole, including \textit{all} of the perspectives we have heard from faculty.
-However, students’ general openness appears higher than what we (anecdotally) observe among faculty.
+As discussed in \Cref{sec:results:qual_analysis}, focus groups showed a highly nuanced and wide array of perspectives from undergraduate students as a whole, including \textit{all} of the perspectives we have heard from faculty.

 The second non-paired question we present is from the pre-usage survey, \textit{``How many of your peers in CS and Engineering programs are using GenAI for homework help?''}.
 Interestingly, as seen in \Cref{fig:how_many_peers}, CS sophomores (on average) and Engineering freshmen from nearly completely disjoint populations report nearly the same distribution of perceived usage of GenAI on homework by their peers.
 Furthermore, comparing perceived usage to actual usage \textit{before} the intervention (as the peer question was before the intervention), as in \Cref{tab:combined:use:homework}, only around 50\% of students predicted correctly.
-Specifically, S24 and F24, 31.60\% of the students reported moderate or very frequent use on homework (and 75.42\% reported using it on occasion or more), but 84.54\% reported $\ge 50\%$ of their peers used it for homework and only 50.36\% reported $\ge 75\%$ of their peers were using it for homework, which means that only half of the students had it right, indicating that students perceive less of their peers using it than actually do.
+Specifically, S24 and F24, 31.60\% of the students reported moderate or very frequent use on homework, with 75.42\% reporting using it on occasion or more, but 84.54\% reported $\ge 50\%$ of their peers used it for homework and only 50.36\% reported $\ge 75\%$ of their peers were using it for homework, which means that only half of the students had it right, indicating that students perceive less of their peers using it than actually do.

 To round out our non-paired question analysis, we asked the students to self-evaluate how much their desire to use GenAI changed because of the intervention.
 The combined results across all four courses are shown in \Cref{fig:compared_to_before_only_combined} and \Cref{fig:compared_to_before_all_combined}.
 The authors note that removing ENGR changes none of the \Cref{fig:compared_to_before_only_combined} percentages more than 0.33\% (thus the conclusions drawn from this chart are applicable either way).
 Further discussion can be found in \Cref{sec:discussion:diff_in_courses}